nguyentkfsc0086/discordBot/README.md

 2. Change the reward and the condition based on your own server
 3. Create your own bot on discord
 4. Replace the parameter inside bot.run('') by your bot token
-5. Use this command to allowed Python to run in Replace 3.11 by your Python version
+5. Use this command to allowed Python to host this bot on your own sever.
+   Replace 3.11 by your Python version
    ```HTML
    /Applications/Python\ 3.11/Install\ Certificates.command